keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 ## Try it out

-Now, you can see a true end-to-end picture of everything in the logical operation, potentially from “PR merged” all the way to “deployment complete”.
+Now, you can see a true end-to-end picture of everything in the logical order, potentially from “PR merged” all the way to “deployment complete”.
 [Download Keptn v2 RC1 Now!](https://artifacthub.io/packages/helm/lifecycle-toolkit/keptn)